jup-ag/space-station/guides/7-jlp/2-How-JLP-Works.md

 ### Pool Weightage

-In JLP, tokens are assigned a **target weight**, which is set by the team.
+In the JLP pool, each asset is assigned a **target weight**, which is set by the team.

 ![jlp-weightage](jlp-weightage.png)